urbandroid-team/dont-kill-my-app/_vendors-content/huawei/user.md

 `adb shell pm uninstall -k --user 0 com.huawei.android.hwaps`

-If apps keep getting killed try running `adb shell pm stopservice hwPfwService`.
+If apps keep getting killed try running `adb shell am stopservice hwPfwService`.

 We did not yet have this confirmed but it is possible you can alternatively just disable PowerGenie in *Phone settings > Apps*.
 This setting would need to be re-applied every time you reboot your device.